OMAS-IIIF/oldaplib/docs/permission_concept.md

 ## Data Permissions

 Data permissions are used to define the access rights to the actual resources representing the data.
-The data permission concept is based on the `:Group` which are granted the access permissions.
-Each resource gets the access permissions based on the connection to one or many groups using the `:permissionFromGroup`-property.
-A given user is member of one or many groups based on the `:inGroup`-property.
+The data permission concept is based on the `:PermissionSet` which are granted the access permissions.
+Each resource grants the access permissions based on the connection to one or many permission sets using the `:grantsPermissions`-property.
+A given user is member of one or many groups based on the `:hasPermissions`-property.
+The permission set itself uses `:gives` to list the permissions in the given set.
+**NOTE**: A permission set should give all the required permission!
+The `EXTEND` permission does *not* automatically also give the `VIEW`-permission!
+The reason are performance issues.
+However, a GUI should automatcally include `VIEW` and `EXTEND`, if a permission set is given the `UPDATE`-permission!

-The following data permissions are available.
-Every further permission includes the previous permissions.
+The following data permissions are available:
-If a user has e.g. the `UPDATE` permission, the user has automatically also the `EXTEND` and `VIEW` permissions:

 - `VIEW`: Readonly access to a resource
 - `EXTEND`: Allows to extend the data (e.g. adding a comment or annotation or